-HHSA maintains the Avatar Electronic Health Record14.
-The specialty court referral ID is tracked through a spreadsheet, maintained by the HHSA.
+The Department of Health Services maintains the Avatar Electronic Health Record8.
+The specialty court referral ID is tracked through a spreadsheet, maintained by the DHS.

-File Description of data model Key fields Episodes and Programs One record per program Entrances Episode ID
+File Description of data model Key fields Episodes and Programs One record per program Entrances Episode ID and Person ID